21st Century Breakdown: Themes and composition

 Musically, 21st Century Breakdown is similar to the punk rock style of American Idiot, but many critics have claimed that Green Day's traditional sound has evolved in the five years, with 21st Century Breakdown incorporating new influences such as heavier, louder pop rock and arena rock on an epic scale.
 Rob Sheffield of Rolling Stone indicated that the album provides ballads that are Green Day's most polished; he claimed that the band "combine punk-thrash with their newfound love of classic-rock grandiosity".
-MTV compared the material to that of classic rockers like The Who, while Spin called the title track "Green Day's most epic song yet".
+MTV compared the material to that of classic rockers like the Who, while Spin called the title track "Green Day's most epic song yet".
 Cool has remarked: "It's important to us that we're still looked at as a punk band.
 It was our religion, our higher education".
 However, he also noted that Armstrong had delved into the past in writing 21st Century Breakdown, gleaning inspiration from the artists who shaped rock music.
 Armstrong himself has stated: "Ground zero for me is still punk rock.
 I like painting an ugly picture.
 I get something uplifting out of singing some of the most horrifying shit you can sing about.
 It's just my DNA."

 With a running time of almost 70 minutes, 21st Century Breakdown is Green Day's longest album to date.

 Critics have labeled 21st Century Breakdown as pop-punk, punk rock, power pop, arena rock, post-punk, alternative rock, and pop rock.
+Additionally, Loudwire stated that the album represented scene music.